-- On the left navigation pane, click Progress, click Automated Deployments to display the Automated Deployment Progress page. - 2.
+- 1. On the left navigation pane, click Progress to view the deployments currently running. - 2.
 Under Name, select the boot action to display the Automated Deployment Detail page. - 3.
 Under the Devices menu bar, click Details to view the status of the assigned tasks.